unjs/consola/README.md

 ```

 **NOTE:** Any instance of consola that inherits the mocked instance, will apply provided callback again.
-This way, mocking works for `withTag` scopped logers without need to extra efforts.
+This way, mocking works for `withTag` scoped loggers without need to extra efforts.

 ## Fields